EnterpriseDB/barman/doc/barman-tutorial.en.md

 `target-tli` option.
 The notion of timeline goes beyond the scope of this document; you can find more details in the PostgreSQL documentation, or in one of 2ndQuadrant's Recovery training courses.

+### Limitations of partial WAL files with recovery

+Version 1.6.0 introduces support for WAL streaming, by integrating PostgreSQL's `pg_receivexlog` utility with Barman.
+The standard behaviour of `pg_receivexlog` is to write transactional information in a file with `.partial` suffix after the WAL segment name.

+Barman expects a partial file to be in the `streaming_wals_directory` of a server.
+When completed, `pg_receivexlog` removes the `.partial` suffix and opens the following one, delivering the file to the `archive-wal` command of Barman for permanent storage and compression.

+In case of a sudden and unrecoverable failure of the master PostgreSQL server, the `.partial` file that has been streamed to Barman contains very important information that the standard archiver (through PostgreSQL's `archive_command`) has not been able to deliver to Barman.

+> **Important:**
+> A current limitation of Barman is that the `recover` command is not yet able
+> to transparently manage `.partial` files.
+In such situations, users will need
+> to manually copy the latest partial file from the server's
+> `streaming_wals_directory` of their Barman installation to the destination
+> for recovery, making sure that the `.partial` suffix is removed.
+> Restoring a server using the last partial file, reduces data loss, by bringing
+> down _recovery point objective_ to values around 0.

 ## Retry of copy in backup/recovery operations